The transfer fee is usually not the main cost. The exchange rate margin often is — and most people never notice it.

 Wise shows the mid-market rate and the fee separately, so you can see the full cost before confirming.

-See the Wise rate for your transfer →This is an affiliate link.
+See exactly how much EUR you'll receive →This is an affiliate link.
 It does not affect our analysis.

 🏦 Large transfer to Spain?